 A recent development in the EPTF has been the adoption of a new Convergent Volunteer program, which has replaced the old Street Captain program.

 Emergency Preparedness News

 To find more posts about emergency preparedness, visit our news page and type “emergency” into the search bar.

-Click here for more information on our Emergency Preparedness program and Incident Command System, or contact any of the Team leaders under the E.P.
-SubTask Forces tab below.
+Click here for more information on our Emergency Preparedness program and Incident Command System.